Daboss7173/Daboss7173.github.io/README.md

 - 1.50.0 | Sound Effects Galore!

   This version has added plenty of stuff!
 New sound effects for the Epic Attacks, as well as a new spell cast sound effect, and spell hit sound effect.
 There is also a sound effect for when you level up, and a new sound effect for critical hits.
 The Shiverchill Mountain textures also got updated in this version.
+The Twilight Wheel even got added in this version!

 - 1.51.0 | NEW AVATAR!?